MMLab-CU/CLUE/doc/source/formatting.rst

 The library provides a series of default formatters (in the namespace ``clue::fmt``) for formatting basic types.
 Note that each formatter class may support multiple value types.

-.. cpp:class:: fmt::default_int_formatter
+.. cpp:class:: default_int_formatter

     Default formatter for integers.
 This supports arbitrary signed and unsigned integer types.

-.. cpp:class:: fmt::default_float_formatter
+.. cpp:class:: default_float_formatter

     Default formatter for floating-point numbers (*e.g.* those of type ``double`` and ``float``).